ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 ### BEST POSTER AWARDS

 The Best Poster awards will recognize the most outstanding poster contributions.
-It will be based on (1)  the significance of the research contributions described in the submitted two-page poster summaries, as well as (2) the clarity, creativity, and design of the electronic poster.
+It will be based on (1)  the significance of the research contributions described in the submitted two-page poster summaries, as well as (2) the clarity, creativity, and design of the poster.
 These awards will be noted in the program and presented with a signed certificate.

 ### CHAIRS